sean-m-sullivan/ansiblefest2022_configuration_as_code/task1.md

 ## Step 6

 Create a new playbook called `playbooks/build_ee.yml` and make the hosts use the group builder (which for this lab we are using automation hub, see note) and turn gather_facts on.
-Then add include role redhat_cop.ee_utilities.ee_builder
+Then add include role infra.ee_utilities.ee_builder

 Note: this we would normally suggest being a small cli only server for deploying config as code and running installer/upgrades for AAP